 - 1. Before a position is posted pursuant to Article E.12.2.b, the Board has the right to make in-school assignment changes as described in Article E.20.2. - 2.
-Transfer to available positions will be accommodated by seniority and necessary qualifications within each of the priority bands identified in Article E.20.5.e.
+Transfer to available positions will be accommodated by seniority and necessary qualifications identified in Article E.20.5.e.